lemirep/tepee3d/README.txt

-Tepee3D - Alpha Release - May 31, 2013
+Tepee3D - Alpha 2.0 Release - November 5, 2013

 This is the first release of the Tepee3D application.

-It is bundled with the Qt 5.1.0 - beta libraries as well as a custom fork of Qt3D - tepee3d-qt3d available at https://qt.gitorious.org/qt/tepee3d-qt3d.
+It is bundled with the Qt 5.2.0 - beta 1 libraries as well as a custom fork of Qt3D - tepee3d-qt3d available at https://qt.gitorious.org/qt/tepee3d-qt3d.

+To install the application :

+On Linux :

+chmod u+x ./Tepee3D_Installer_*.run
+./Tepee3D_Installer_*.run

+Once the program has been installed, you can lauch it by running ./Tepee3DEngine.sh

+On Windows :

+Run the installer and launch Tepee3DEngine.bat either by going into the install folder or by using the shortcut created in the menu

+On Mac :

+Install Tepee3DEngine.dmg

+Right-Click and select Show Package Content
+Move to MacOS/
+chmod u+x ./Tepee3DEngine.sh
+run ./Tepee3DEngine.sh

 All sources of the project are open source.
 You can freely use it, hack it and distribute it as long as you comply with the license below.